 - 1.4 Employees of a PHA vendor with a written PHA-approved COVID-19 safety plan shall not be considered visitors for the purposes of this policy.

 - 1.5 Visitors in any category must wear masks at any time while inside a building or outside on the grounds of a high-rise development, except when inside a tenant’s apartment.
 Visitors are strongly encouraged to wear masks inside a tenant’s apartment at all times.
 This shall not apply to visitors under the age of 2 years old.

-- 1.6 Anyone with a health reason that they cannot safely wear a mask must check in with the management office of the high rise by phone before they may enter the building and provide the
+- 1.6 Anyone with a health reason that they cannot safely wear a mask must check in with the management office of the high rise by phone before they may enter the building and provide the following information:

 - Tenant visiting and date visiting

 - A statement/affirmation that the visitor is visiting for an essential purpose,

 - A statement/affirmation that due to a health reason or disability, the visitor is unable to wear a mask.